 Public Address is a series of site specific sound installations, first produced during an artist residency at Hayward Gallery.
-I playfully subvert the way in which PA systems broadcast instructions and notifications to the public, revealing the invisible mechanisms which govern the individual’s behaviour in the public sphere.
+Subverting the way in which PA systems broadcast instructions and notifications to the public, revealing the invisible mechanisms which govern the individual’s behaviour in the public sphere.

 “Women from the Midlands are so exotic”